Is Serbia safe to travel to? I have heard this question so often, and my answer is that Serbia and Belgrade are some of the safest destinations.

 Its challenging nightlife and amicable people are so welcoming that more tourists come to Serbia every year, especially during the summer months.

 How safe is Serbia for travel?

 How to get a credible answer to the question – Is Serbia safe to travel to?
 The best way is to read what other visitors have to say about Serbia and Belgrade.

 One of these is Stephanie and Allison, two American travel bloggers, who have visited Nis, Novi Pazar, Kragujevac, Novi Sad, Subotica, Belgrade, Zemun, Gamzigrad, and Zajecar, so their Serbia travel advice is well-tested.

 After months in Serbia, they give us proof that Serbia is no war zone.
-Indeed, Serbia is safe to travel to, whether you are a solo female traveler, traveling in a group of friends, or traveling as a couple?
+Indeed, is Serbia safe to travel to, whether you are a solo female traveler, traveling in a group of friends, or traveling as a couple?
 See all the important facts about Belgrade!

 Warnings & Dangers in Serbia

 Generally speaking, the overall risk in Serbia and Belgrade is rather low.
 Serbia is generally very safe.
 It is ranked 31st of 162 on the list of the safest and most dangerous countries.

 Transportation in Serbia is, in general, safe.
 Taxi scam is rather rare, but you should be very careful when picking the taxi's color before hopping in.